maxenceng/home-lab/README.md

 ###
-:warning: Cloudflare Tunnel doesn't allow video streaming so I opted out of it in favor of Tailscale
+:warning: Cloudflare Tunnel doesn't allow video streaming, so I opted out of it in favor of Tailscale